Riku Miura: 2024–25 season: World and Four Continents champions

 Miura/Kihara started the season by competing at the 2024 CS Lombardia Trophy.
 The pair placed second in the short program.
 However, during their free skate, Kihara slipped while dismounting Miura from a lift, causing him to fall on his back with Miura landing on top of him.
 The pair placed third in that segment of the competition and finished second overall behind Italian pair team, Conti/Macii.

-Going on to compete on the 2024–25 Grand Prix series, the pair took gold at 2024 Skate America.
-“We are back to the Grand Prix after two years,” said Kihara, who was recently diagnosed with asthma.
-“We are very happy to be back and also it's been a while since we won a competition, so we are very happy also about that!
-Our goal for this season is to get through the season without serious illness and injuries.”
+Competing in the 2024–25 Grand Prix series, the pair won gold at 2024 Skate America.
+Kihara, recently diagnosed with asthma, said they were happy to return after two years away, win again, and hoped to get through the season without serious illness or injury.

 They would then go on to win silver at the 2024 NHK Trophy behind Georgian pair team, Metelkina/Berulava.
 After the event, Miura said they were happy out their free program as it earned one point more than at 2024 Skate America.
 During the event's gala exhibition, all members of the 2022 Olympic Team Event, including Miura/Kihara, were invited to center stage, wearing their Olympic costumes and Olympic medals, in celebration of their achievement.